IBM/tririga-indoor-maps/docs/_pages/configuring.markdown

 1. The LEVEL_ID goes into the `Esri Floor ID` field.

 ## Obtaining Esri Network URL

 1. Open a web browser.
-1. Navigate to your Esri installations Portal e.g. `https://host.domain/portal`.
+1. Navigate to your Esri installation's Portal e.g. `https://host.domain/portal`.
 1. Click the `Sign In` on the top right of the landing page.
 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/configuration/image1.png)
 1. Log in as `admin` or any user that is able to see the organisation's content.